Get all your news in one place.

 Via AP news wire

-Born in Philadelphia, Zagar returned to the city with his wife, Julia, in 1968 after a Peace Corps stint in Peru.
-Over the years, he created hundreds of public mosaics, many of them along the city’s funky South Street corridor, where they lived.
+Born in Philadelphia, Zagar returned to the city in 1968 with his wife, Julia, following a stint with the Peace Corps in Peru.
+Over the decades, he created hundreds of public mosaics, many of which adorn structures along the city’s vibrant South Street corridor, where the couple resided.

-"While Isaiah lived with ups and downs of mental health struggles, and later with Parkinson’s Disease, he endlessly turned to his art-making to not only express himself, but as a tool to survive,” Smith said.
+Ms Smith added: "While Isaiah lived with ups and downs of mental health struggles, and later with Parkinson’s Disease, he endlessly turned to his art-making to not only express himself, but as a tool to survive.

-He is survived by his wife, whom he called his muse and artistic partner, and two sons, including Jeremiah Zagar, a filmmaker who directed a 2008 documentary about his father, "In A Dream.”
+He is survived by his wife, Julia, whom he often referred to as his muse and artistic partner, and his two sons, including Jeremiah Zagar, a filmmaker who directed the 2008 documentary about his father, "In A Dream."

 Sign up to read this article